Music Interface

 * the `.ogg` file actually exists

-* the file name matches the entry in `sounds.json`
+* the filename exactly matches the entry in `sounds.json`

-* the `sound` field in `music_data.json` matches the declared sound entry
+* `sound` inside `music_data.json` correctly matches the declared entry

 Correct example: